lucky-odeh/AtliQ-Hardware-Sales-Performance-Ad-Hoc-Analysis-/README.md

 4. Which top five markets have generated the highest lifetime revenue?
 5. What is the impact of freight costs on revenue across different markets?
 6. Who are our highest-value customers based on total revenue generated?
-7. Which products deliver the highest gross margin?
-8. What is the average selling price (ASP) across all markets?
+7. What is the average selling price (ASP) across all markets?

 ## Data Collection
 The dataset for this analysis comprises over **500,000** records, covering the period from **2017 to 2021**.
 It includes the following key tables stored in a MySQL database: